-Where disease levels are very low and the decision is taken to postpone an assessment until a later date please enter this information in the trial diary.
-Where disease levels are too low for an assessment all season, please make a note of this in the trials diary and send an email to the trials inbox (Trials@ahdb.org.uk).
+Where disease levels are very low and the decision is taken to postpone an assessment until a later date, please enter this information in the trial diary.
+Where disease levels are too low for an assessment all season, please make a note of this in the trials diary and send an email to the trials inbox.